By Dan Bodine

 I’d been encouraged by the paper’s general manager to advocate for healthy growth more often, after all.
 At every good chance possible.

-But I figured this was an ideal time, too.
-Not only would the rezoning measure add a sizable property to tax rolls, but also a complex directly across from a school would be a convenient place for young, lower-to-middle class families with young kids to live.
+This was an ideal time for such a measure, my reasoning was.
+Not only would the rezoning measure add a sizable property to tax rolls, but also a complex directly across from a school would be a convenient and healthy place for young, lower-to-middle class minority families with young kids to live also.

 But typical among provincialists, too — as I was prone to call certain folks in Cleburne at times then, especially real estate magnates — deciding where exactly to place a new apartment in town often became emotional.